-In this study, we trained our models with >81,000 samples retrospectively.
-We use YOLOv3 to develop the target detection model (mAP, Mean Average Precision, up to 0.8233), Xception algorithm and Patch-based classification to boost the detection target classification model (accuracy rates of 0.968 and 0.9192, respectively), U-net to segment the nucleus and accurately measure the gray value of the nucleus ( Mean intersection, mIOU reaches 0.8356), We integrated XGBoost and logical trees together with the above deep learning models of the optimized fetures given by the deep learning process, formulated a complete cervical liquid-based cytology smear TBS classification and diagnosis pipeline, and successfully established an artificial intelligence-assisted diagnosis system.
+Cervical cancer can be effectively treated if diagnosed early.
+Artificial intelligence has the potential to reduce pathologists’ workload, improve diagnostic speed and maintain high accuracy for cervical cytology screening.
+To improve diagnostic accuracy and speed, we developed an AI assistive diagnosis system to classify cervical liquid-based thin-layer cell smears in accordance with TBS criteria.In this study, we trained our models with >81,000 samples retrospectively.
+We used YOLOv3 to develop the target detection model (mAP, Mean Average Precision, up to 0.8233), Xception algorithm and Patch-based classification to boost the detection target classification model (accuracy rates of 0.968 and 0.9192, respectively), U-net to segment the nucleus and accurately measure the gray value of the nucleus ( Mean intersection, mIOU reaches 0.8356.
+We integrated XGBoost and logical trees together with the above deep learning models based on optimized features given by the deep learning process, formulated a complete cervical liquid-based cytology smear TBS classification and diagnosis pipeline, and successfully established an artificial intelligence-assisted diagnosis system.
 The optimized system was validated with >34,000 prospectively samples collected from 11 medical Institutions.